 Read the Safety and Security section on the country information page.

 If you decide to travel to Luxembourg:

-Luxembourg is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of the child’s country of origin.
+Luxembourg is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the Convention; the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations; and all applicable legislation and regulations of Luxembourg.

-Adoptions from Luxembourg are rare.
+Below is the limited adoption information the Department has obtained from the adoption authority of Luxembourg.
 U.S. citizens interested in adopting children from Luxembourg should contact the Central Authority of Luxembourg to inquire about applicable laws and procedures.
 U.S. citizen prospective adoptive parents living in Luxembourg who would like to adopt a child from the United States or from a third country should also contact Luxembourg’s Central Authority.
 See contact information below.

-WARNING: The consular officer will send a letter (referred to as an “Article 5 Letter”) to Luxembourg’s Central Authority in any intercountry adoption involving U.S. citizen parents and a child from Luxembourg where all Convention requirements are met and the consular officer determines that the child appears eligible to immigrate to the United States.
-This letter will inform Luxembourg’s Central Authority that the parents are eligible and suited to adopt, that all indications are that the child may enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.
+The consular officer will send a letter (referred to as an “Article 5/17 Letter”) to Luxembourg’s Central Authority in any intercountry adoption involving U.S. citizen adoptive parents and a child from Luxembourg if all Convention requirements are met and the child appears eligible to immigrate to the United States.
+This letter will inform Luxembourg’s Central Authority that the parents are suitable and eligible to adopt, that the child appears eligible to enter and reside permanently in the United States, and that the U.S. Central Authority agrees that the adoption may proceed.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.